lolilo/Javascript3/README.md

 ````

-Also replace the handler for creating a new list with
+Also replace the handler for creating a new list.

 ````python